vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 {% img /images/Design_101/Visual_Design/Figure-Ground/zappka.png %}

 ###### Here we have a very prominent background image that takes a lot of attention.
 Should convey some sort of emotional response I guess.
-Nevertheless, the button to take action is cleverly placed and its color is emphasised nicely into the foreground. (http://zappka.com/)
+Nevertheless, the button to take action is cleverly placed and its color is emphasized nicely into the foreground. (http://zappka.com/)

 Another issue might be that our eyes and brains are not super fast at processing a lot of information at the same time which leads to prioritizing what we need to focus on first.
 This is no rocket science of course, but having this knowledge at the back of your head definitely helps placing pieces of the design puzzle more effectively.